The short version

 - Enterprise reporting and market analysis for institutional owners

-I use CoStar every week.
-When I need to pull DFW absorption numbers for a pitch deck or check lease comps on a warehouse in Chicago, nothing else comes close.
+For aggregate market work, CoStar is unmatched.
+When you need to pull DFW absorption numbers for a pitch deck or check lease comps on a warehouse in Chicago, nothing else comes close.

 SCAYLED is built for

-- Identifying the decision-maker at each operator (VP Operations, Facility Manager, Managing Director, Regional Director, GM)
+- Returning the verified decision-maker at each operator (VP Operations, Facility Manager, Managing Director, Regional Director, GM)

-- Flagging same-building matches (the highest-converting lead in industrial)
+- Flagging same-building and adjacent matches, the highest-converting leads in industrial

 Where the overlap is

 More overlap than most competitor pairs, but still narrow.
 CoStar does cover tenancies in its curated database, so for a Class A industrial park in Dallas or a well-covered office tower in Manhattan, CoStar will show you the tenant roster and sometimes contact info.
-But for the long-tail of small-to-mid-size industrial operators, owner-occupied warehouses, family-owned logistics, and any submarket that isn't core CoStar territory, the tenancy coverage gets thin fast.
-I saw this constantly working listings in West Auckland and again in DFW.
+But for the long tail of small-to-mid-size industrial operators, owner-occupied warehouses, family-owned logistics, and any submarket that isn't core CoStar territory, the tenancy coverage gets thin fast.
+That long tail is where most industrial and logistics outreach actually happens.

 Feature comparison